naoshibaikyu/cyborgresistance/halloween.md

 @LOCATION: ABANDONED ROUTE

-%As Dr. Light have disallowed Cyborg Resistance from throwing a party at their place, everyone has agreed that WitchArrietty and co should find a new party location for the whole team.
+%As Dr. Light have disallowed Cyborg Resistance from throwing a party at their place, everyone has agreed that Arrietty and co should find a new party location for the whole team.
 However, Roy Jackson, the team's Magma Man and also their driver, only agrees to help out under the condition the search doesn't take too long as the rest of the team needs to finish their last minute costume shopping.

 WitchArrietty: **[holding her map filled with dozens of locations marked red crosses]** Well, this one has to be it then.
 Let's stop at this place. **[points at an unmarked cemetary with an abandoned mysterious building]**